AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 TODO JE VAIS METTRE UN PIE D UN AUTRE PAYS POUR COMPARER

 We have seen that the food quality can have an impact on our health.
-We can now ask ourselves, could this lead wealthier countries to import and consume food of better quality?
+We can now ask ourselves, could this lead wealthier countries to import and consume food of better quality ?

 ## Food quality and general wealth
 We try to see if there exists any possible links between the average food quality and the global wealth of a country.
-If a country is reach enough to produce and import food of better quality will this be the case?
+If a country is reach enough to produce and import food of better quality will this be the case ?
 For this we again make use of the nutritional coefficient grades and the GDPs per capita for every country.
 We plot this data as a bar chart representing the GDP per capita for each country next to a normalized version of their average nutrition score and try to observe if we see any possible dependency.

 *Plot of the Average Nutrition Scores and GDP per capita per country*
 ![_config.yml]({{ site.baseurl }}/images/grade_gdp_capita.png)